Services for the disabled and handicapped

 Three-dimensional tactile maps are provided to assist people with a visual or hearing impairment.
 The contents of the map are also displayed on the screen in sign language.

 You can give feedback on the assisted passenger services directly to the airline or to Finavia.
-If necessary, you may also contact the Finnish Transport Safety Agency (Trafi).
-Trafi also provides additional information on the rights of disabled passengers and passengers with reduced mobility when travelling by air.
+If necessary, you may also contact the Finnish Transport and Communications Agency (Traficom).
+Traficom also provides additional information on the rights of disabled passengers and passengers with reduced mobility when travelling by air.